csiro-data-school/statistical-modelling/_episodes/01-intro.md

 * Water conditions: Normal / Drought
 * Leaf temperature measured.

 Two lots of t-tests to test effect of WT/ mutant by Normal / Drought.
+People confuse non-significant P-value with saying that they are the same.
+It's just that there is not enough evidence to say that they are different.
+Note here (discuss with Terry): one way this can occur is difference in sample sizes.